 High or low salary – why would I want to take a higher salary?

 - Reduced maternity benefits.
 Technically, to qualify for maternity benefits, you need to be “employed” and thus be compliant with the National Minimum Wage Regulations

-- You could miss out on part of your annual tax-free allowance if your salary is paid at the NIC threshold and you have no other sources of income.
+- You could miss out on part of your annual tax-free personal allowance if your salary is paid at the NIC threshold and you have no other sources of income.
 (You should ensure that you understand the impact of the total amount of salary and dividends you take from your company and other sources of income on your available tax-free personal allowance)

 - Reduced cover under permanent health, critical illness, personal accident or similar policies for which benefits are calculated by reference to earnings

 - Issues with National Minimum Wage Regulations if you want to have a Contract of Employment